Fish and Wildlife Advisory Committee

 3. Appointments:

-• An application process for open seats is conducted every year in the fall.
+• An application process for open seats is conducted in the fall.
 The open application process is a self-nomination process.

-• The commissioner appoints committee members for terms of up to two years through an open application process.
+• The commissioner appoints committee members for terms of up to three years.

 • Members appointed under an open application process are eligible to serve up to six consecutive years.
 A member with maximum consecutive service becomes eligible to apply again for appointment after a two-year break.
 Current members interested in another term must apply again and members are not guaranteed another consecutive term.

-• The BOC Chair appointment is reviewed every year and is renewable by mutual agreement of the BOC Chair and the DNR Commissioner.
+• The committee chair appointment is reviewed every year and is renewable by mutual agreement of the committee chair and the DNR Commissioner.

 • A member’s appointment is subject to review by the commissioner, notwithstanding their initial term of appointment.
-An oversight committee may ask the commissioner to review a member’s appointment by a vote of that committee.
+The committee may ask the commissioner to review a member’s appointment by a vote of that committee.

 Requirements for appointees

-• Time commitment: Members of the FOC and WOC meet twice a month in the evening.
-Participating in the BOC adds another meeting every month.
-You will need to be available for those meetings and to work on assignments between meetings in order to help the group produce results.
-(See the 2023 meeting schedule for more details.)
+• Time commitment: Members of the committee can expect to meet on average one time per month throughout the year, typically in the evening.
+You will need to be available for those meetings and to work on assignments between meetings to help the group produce results.

 • Access to a computer: Members works together to draft a report.
 You will need regular access to a computer so you can contribute to the drafting.

-• Expenses: Members of this committee can request reimbursement of mileage costs for attending meetings in person.
-The DNR cannot offer compensation or reimbursement of other expenses.
+• Expenses: Members can request reimbursement of mileage costs for attending meetings in person.
+The DNR cannot offer compensation or reimbursement of other expenses, not per diem.

 • Collaboration: Members are expected to demonstrate these workplace behaviors in their committees and with DNR employees.